gvwilson/12-design/README.md

 <figcaption>Figure 4: Concept map</figcaption>
 </figure>

-## Rule 11: design with everyone in mind
+## Tip 11: design with everyone in mind.

 If the last few years have taught us anything about software, it's that fairness, privacy, and security cannot be sprinkled on after the fact.